Team USA 2019 from L to R at iGeo in Hong Kong: Coach Jason Flowers, Albert Zhang, Elys Anaya, Kevin Lu, Daniel Ma, Coach Steve Muench

-The United States Geography Championships was founded in order to provide American students with a way to qualify for the International Geography Olympiad (widely referred to as iGeo).
-The 2019 International Geography Olympiad was held in Hong Kong from July 30-August 5, 2019.
-The 2020 International Geography Olympiad will be held in Istanbul in the Summer of 2020.
-The students on Team USA will also take part in a mandatory training camp in Istanbul for 2 days in advance of the competition as well.
+The United States Geography Championships was founded in order to provide American students with a way to qualify for the International Geography Olympiad (iGeo).
+The 2019 International Geography Olympiad was held in Hong Kong from July 30-August 5, 2019; the 2020 International Geography Olympiad was canceled due to the Covid-19 pandemic.
+The 2021 International Geography Olympiad was held online on August 10-16, 2021.
+The 2022 International Geography Olympiad will be held in Paris.

 Tell me more about how I can qualify to take part in the International Geography Olympiad!

-Sure!
-Four of the top Varsity students from the USGC National Championships will win the right to represent the USA at the 2020 International Geography Olympiad in Istanbul.
-See the Nationals page for how the qualification will work.
 The International Geography Olympiad is an international tournament for high school students from around the world which is organized by the International Geography Union, a global professional organization of geographers.
 The first iGeo was held in The Hague, Netherlands in 1996 – other iGeos have since been held in Portugal, Korea, South Africa, Poland, Australia, Tunisia, Taiwan, Germany, China, Russia, Serbia, Canada, and Hong Kong.
-In 2019, Team USA came in 2nd overall (out of 43 teams) our best ever showing, and all four members of Team USA in won medals, including the overall iGeo World Champion, Albert Zhang from Gainesville, Florida!
+In 2021, all four members of Team USA won medals for the fourth iGeo in a row.

-Jason Flowers, a teacher and academic team coach at the Liberal Arts and Sciences Academy in Austin, TX, who has coached Team USA since 2015 was the head coach for the 2019 US team and will return as head coach in 2020.
-Steve Muench, a social studies teacher in Leonia, NJ who has coached since 2017 will return to co-coach in 2020.
+Jason Flowers, a teacher and academic team coach at the Liberal Arts and Sciences Academy in Austin, TX, who has coached Team USA since 2015 will return as head coach in 2022.
+Steve Muench, a social studies teacher in Leonia, NJ who has coached since 2017 will return to co-coach in 2022.

-Please note, though, that only Varsity students (i.e. students born before July 1, 2004) are eligible to qualify for Team USA for the 2020 iGeo, in accordance with iGeo’s eligibility rules.
+Please note that only Varsity students in the 2021-2022 academic year (i.e. students born before July 1, 2006) who are enrolled in a high school in the 2021-2022 academic year are eligible to qualify for Team USA for the 2022 iGeo, in accordance with iGeo’s eligibility rules.

 All participating countries send four students to compete, but the entire competition is done on an individual basis.
 All students will compete in a multi-media multiple choice exam, a short-answer exam, and a fieldwork exercise.
-There is also a poster competition too.
+There is also a poster competition, as well.
 The students with the top overall scores, factoring in each part of the competition receive medals, and the top performing countries are recognized as well.

 For more information on the International Geography Olympiad in general, see www.geoolympiad.org/ as well as the iGeo Wikipedia page.